 5. Dog Found In Abandoned House Finds Forever Home

-Alyssa herself is personally adopted, so he understands the importance of adoption.
+Alyssa, herself, is adopted, so she understands the importance of adoption.
 She had been looking for a puppy to add to her family of dog and cat adoptees.
 Lincoln, a Labrador mix, was originally found in an abandoned house with his litter.
 He was about five months old and never had any interaction with humans when he was found.
 They weren’t sure how interactive he would be due to his situation, and initially Lincoln was terrified of Alyssa.
 But Alyssa didn’t give up because being adopted herself, she knew that eventually she could make a connection with Lincoln.
 Now Lincoln is very happy and is beginning to adjust to his new family.
 He is proof you should never give up on adopted dogs.

 6. Injured Dog Finds The Perfect Parent